 Location: Southern Tier Welcome Center on Interstate 81 in Kirkwood, NY

-The Biggest Little Fashion City: Ithaca & Silent Film Style
+The Biggest Little Fashion City: Ithaca & Silent Film Style - 2016

-On-Site Location: Display cases in the corridors of both terrace entrances (“Level T”) of the Human Ecology Building, Cornell University, Ithaca NY.
+Location: Level "T” of the Human Ecology Building, Cornell University, Ithaca NY.